samizdatco/skia-canvas/README.md

 #### `visible`
 When set to `false`, the window will become invisible but will not be permanently ‘closed’.
 It can be made visible again by setting the property back to `true`.

+#### `resizable`
+When set to `false`, the window’s size will become fixed and the zoom button in the title bar will be disabled.
+It can be made user-resizable again by setting the property back to `true`.
+Note that if the window is set to `fullscreen` its dimensions may still change.
+If you want to prevent that as well be sure to set up a `keydown` event listener that calls the event’s `preventDefault` on **⌘F** and **Alt-F4** presses so the user can’t switch to fullscreen mode.

 #### `fullscreen`
 A boolean flag determining whether the window should expand to fill the screen.